Sign choices in the AGM for genus two theta constants: Proof of the main theorem

 \section{Proof of the main theorem}

-In this final section, we prove \cref{thm:main} by separating different regimes according to the value of~$n$.
-If~$n$ is large enough, then \cref{lem:goodpos,lem:lambda1-gmai} are enough to conclude; if~$n$ is smaller, we apply the theta transformation formula (\cref{prop:transf}) and the bounds on other theta constants given in §\ref{sec:bounds}.
+In this final section, we prove \cref{thm:main} by separating different cases according to the value of~$n$.
+If~$n$ is large enough, then \cref{lem:goodpos,lem:lambda1-gmai} are enough to conclude; if~$n$ is smaller, then we apply the theta transformation formula (\cref{prop:transf}) and the bounds on other theta constants given in~§\ref{sec:bounds}.

 In the proofs, we use numerical calculations, typically in order to show that a given angle~$\alpha(q)$ is smaller than~$\pi/2$ for certain values of~$q$.
 Such calculations are easily certified using interval arithmetic, since the functions~$\alpha(q)$ we consider are simple: they are either increasing or convex functions of~$q$.